 - DAB Review – If an ALJ results in another unfavorable decision, the next stage of the appeals process is a DAB review.
 Requests for DAB to review a Administrative Law Judge’s decision must be filed within 60 days, include specific issues of disagreement with findings of facts or interpretations of law, and the underlying reason for why decisions have been incorrect.
 The DAB has the authority to dismiss, deny, or grant these requests, and when granted will permit the filing of written briefs and statements and presentation of oral arguments and evidence.
 The DAB may issue a decision of its own or may send the matter back to the ALJ within 180 days of the request for review.

 - Judicial Review – The final step in the appeals process is filing a civil action in federal court within 60 days for judicial review.

 Each stage of appealing an enrollment denial progressively limits the scope of review and the admissibility of evidence, which is why it is critical to obtain the responsive representation of experienced attorneys as soon as possible early in the process.

 Immediate Assistance with Medicare Enrollment Denial Reconsiderations / Appeals

-Hendershot, Cannon & Hisey, P.C. is poised to provide the immediate and knowledgeable assistance providers and suppliers need when navigating the Medical enrollment process, reconsiderations, and appeals of enrollment denials, among many other Medicare and health care matters.
+Hendershot, Cowart & Hisey, P.C. is poised to provide the immediate and knowledgeable assistance providers and suppliers need when navigating the Medical enrollment process, reconsiderations, and appeals of enrollment denials, among many other Medicare and health care matters.
 To speak with an attorney about your case, options, and how our firm may be of assistance, call (713) 909-7323 or contact us online.